Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 ## Adding Tailwind CSS to Next.js

-We quickly add Tailwind CSS at this point, just to make it look a bit fancier.
+We quickly add Tailwind CSS at this point, to make it look a bit fancier.

 You can find the full detailed article on [Tailwind for Next.js](https://daily-dev-tips.com/posts/setting-up-nextjs-with-tailwind-css/) here.